A Complete Guide to Transmission of Shares

 If a deceased person left a will, the legal process is different, and the court may grant a “Probate” to the executor named in the will.
 If there is no executor named, or if the named executor is unable or unwilling to act, the court may grant Letters of Administration with the will annexed.

 Legal heir certificate or surviving member certificate: These certificates are issued by the relevant legal authorities to establish the legal heirs or successors of a deceased person.
 The purpose of obtaining such a certificate is to facilitate the transfer of assets, properties, and other rights from the deceased individual to the rightful heirs.
-Legal heir certificate can be obtained for the following reasons – Inheritance and Succession, Transfer of Property, Insurance Claims, Pension Claims, Employment Benefits, Bank Account Closure, Legal Proceedings, Government Schemes and Subsidies, Settling Debts and Liabilities
+Legal heir certificate can be obtained for the following reasons – Inheritance and Succession, Transfer of Property, Insurance Claims, Pension Claims, Employment Benefits, Bank Account Closure, Legal Proceedings, Government Schemes and Subsidies, Settling Debts and Liabilities.

 The steps and documents required for the transmission of shares are:

-1. Obtain Death Certificate: The first step is to obtain the death certificate of the deceased shareholder.
+1. Obtain a Death Certificate: The first step is to obtain the death certificate of the deceased shareholder.
 This document serves as proof of death and is required for initiating the transmission process.

 2. Identify Legal Heirs or Beneficiaries: Identify and establish the legal heirs or beneficiaries entitled to the shares.
 This may involve obtaining legal heir certificates or other relevant documents from the authorities.

-3. Contact with the Registrar and Transfer Agent (RTA) of the Company: Inform the registrar and transfer agent (RTA) of the company whose shares are being transmitted about the death of the shareholder.
+3. Contact the Registrar and Transfer Agent (RTA) of the Company: Inform the registrar and transfer agent (RTA) of the company whose shares are being transmitted about the death of the shareholder.
 The RTA is responsible for managing share transfers.

 4. Provide Necessary Documentation: Submit the required documents to the RTA, which typically include:

-- Probate of will certificate or letter of administration or succession certificate or legal heir certificate (as applicable).
+• Probate of will certificateor letter of administration or succession certificate or legal heir certificate (as applicable).

 5. Transfer of Shares: Once the documentation is submitted and verified, the shares are transferred to the names of the legal heirs or beneficiaries as per the instructions provided.